 This penthouse residence, located at the juncture of San Francisco’s Russian Hill and Nob Hill, offers the ultimate in City living.
 Distinguished by thoughtful finishes and a warmth that permeates the home, this full-floor flat features three bedrooms, two full baths, and an open concept floor plan that’s ideal for entertaining.
-A great room lies at the front of the home and offers expansive outlooks and a peek-a-boo view of the Golden Gate Bridge.
+A massive great room lies at the front of the home and offers expansive outlooks and a peek-a-boo view of the Golden Gate Bridge.
 Adjacent to the great room and at the home’s heart is the gorgeous kitchen, complete with a lounge area, large island and high-end finishes.
-Three spacious bedrooms and two full baths are found at the rear of the flat, including a massive master bedroom with stunning en-suite bath, complete with soaking tub, separate shower and dual vanities.
+Three spacious bedrooms and two full baths are found at the rear of the flat, including a beautiful master bedroom with stunning en-suite bath, complete with soaking tub, separate shower and dual vanities.
 In-unit laundry, wide-plank floors, abundant closet space and gorgeous lighting are some of the many of the treasures of this home.
-This top-floor home resides in a beautifully-maintained 1905 four-unit building and is within a short stroll to an abundance of shopping, dining, transportation and entertainment options.
+This top-floor home resides in a handsome 1905 four-unit building and is within a short stroll to an abundance of shopping, dining, transportation and entertainment options.

 - Three bedrooms and two full baths